 The ways that children use the internet are as varied as the media through which they access it.
-Some children have their own social media accounts, such as Snapchat or TikTok, or their own email accounts.10 Over 80% of children aged 3-11 spend time watching videos on YouTube,11 which has dedicated an entire area of its platform to content for children.
-Gaming and mobile gaming are also popular uses of the internet among children: in 2020, mobile gaming for those between the ages of two and 12 increased by 9 percent in comparison to 2019.12 Augmented reality (AR), virtual reality (VR), and mixed reality (MR) digital experiences-collectively referred to as extended reality (XR)-are popular internet uses for children and are typically associated with gaming due to their potential for experiential play.
-Additionally, according to Deloitte, the "market for educational XR is poised to be among the fastest-growing XR segments over the next few years," and overall XR headset sales are projected to increase "by 100 percent in 2021 over 2019 levels."13 Beyond gaming, children often turn to applications offering simulated experiences that allow them to explore different social scenarios-in settings ranging from hair salons to the kitchen.14
+They may post their take on the latest viral dance to their TikTok account, send snaps to their Snapchat friends using the zaniest filters, or communicate with their friends from email or messaging accounts.10 Over 80 percent of children aged 3-11 spend time watching videos on YouTube,11 which has dedicated an entire area of its platform to content for children.
+Gaming and mobile gaming are also popular uses of the internet among children.12 Augmented reality (AR), virtual reality (VR), and mixed reality (MR) digital experiences-collectively referred to as extended reality (XR)-are popular internet uses for children and are typically associated with gaming due to their potential for experiential play.
+Additionally, XR headset sales are projected to increase 14% in 2023 with a compound annual growth rate of 32.6% between 2023-2027.13 Beyond gaming, children often turn to applications offering simulated experiences that allow them to explore different social scenarios-in settings ranging from hair salons to the kitchen.14

-Children today are heavily connected.
-With this increase in connectivity comes the potential for an increase in data collection.
-Although concerns remain about children's well-being, safety, and privacy, parents and educational institutions alike have embraced the use of connected technology to engage and empower children.
+With so much to do online and so many ways to connect to the internet, it comes as no surprise that children today are heavily connected, but with this increase in connectivity comes the potential for increased risks driven by data collection, use, and disclosure.
+Although concerns remain about children's well-being, safety, and privacy, parents and education institutions alike have largely embraced the use of connected technology to engage and empower children.
 As children's lives increasingly play out online, parents, policymakers, consumer advocates, and industry stakeholders need to understand the current protections for children online and whether those protections effectively safeguard children while empowering children's rights and agency.